eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Traceability Kit/page_adoption-view.md

 A just-in-sequence part is an instantiation of a (design-) part, where the particular instantiation can be uniquely identified by means of a combination of several IDs related to a just-in-sequence process.

 Github Link to semantic data model: [https://github.com/eclipse-tractusx/sldt-semantic-models/tree/main/io.catenax.just_in_sequence_part/1.0.0](https://github.com/eclipse-tractusx/sldt-semantic-models/tree/main/io.catenax.just_in_sequence_part/1.0.0)

+#### 5. TractionBatteryCode

+The aspect provides the information of the Traction battery code of a battery cell, a battery module or a battery pack according to the chinese standard GB/T 34014-2017.
+Furthermore, it provides the traction battery codes for the assembled sub parts of the component, e.g.  Traction battery code of a battery module plus all the traction battery codes of the assembled battery cells of this battery module.

+Github Link to semantic data model: [https://github.com/eclipse-tractusx/sldt-semantic-models/tree/main/io.catenax.traction_battery_code/1.0.0](https://github.com/eclipse-tractusx/sldt-semantic-models/tree/main/io.catenax.traction_battery_code/1.0.0)

 <!-- Recommended -->
 ## Logic & Schema